hakdo/sjefersuper/content/post/unsafe-deserialization.md

 For a good write-up on pickle deserialization exploitation at machine instruction level, see [DANGEROUS PICKLES — MALICIOUS PYTHON SERIALIZATION](https://intoli.com/blog/dangerous-pickles/).

 ## What about NodeJS?
-We can do exactly the same "demo" with NodeJS, if you rely on one of several exploitable serializatoin libraries.
+We can do exactly the same "demo" with NodeJS, if you rely on one of several exploitable serialization libraries.
 One of the most popular (and easily exploitable) is [node-serialize](https://www.npmjs.com/package/node-serialize).
 The NPM page doesn't really tell you anything about the dangers about using its deserializer but "npm audit" will tell you that you are moving into the danger zone.